Table of Contents

 8. What are your goal deadlines?

-For example, if they’re trying to accomplish something by the end of the year, that could give you a perfect opportunity to step in now and ramp things up.
-If they’re working with a 10-year timetable, they may not be ready for your solution yet.
+This is huge.
+If you have a chance of helping your prospect achieve their goals, you need to know the timeline.
+If they’re trying to accomplish something by the end of the year, that’s a perfect opportunity to step in now.
+If they’re working with a 10-year timetable, they may not be ready yet.

 9. What’s your budget?